crmne/Genretron/README.md

     bin/download_gtzan

 This procedure will download the classic Music Information Retrieval Genre Classification dataset GTZAN and unpack it in your `PYLEARN2_DATA_PATH` directory so it's ready for use with Genretron.

+If you wanna download MNIST, run:

+    python bin/download_mnist

 ## Training of the neural network